-MRWA is required to appoint statutory officers, namely a Chief Finance Officer (under Section 73 of the Local Government Act 1985; equivalent to the s151 Officer in other Authorities); a Monitoring services including the maintenance of closed landfill sites.
-The expenditure for 2019-20 is summarised as follows:
+MRWA is required to appoint statutory officers, namely a Chief Finance Officer (under Section 73 of the Local Government Act 1985; equivalent to the s151 Officer in other Authorities); a Monitoring

 Officer (Section 5 of the Local Government and Housing Act 1989); and a Clerk (Section 34(8) of the Local Government Act 1985).
 These duties are currently undertaken by MRWA staff.